Michael0x18/OpenCAM/README.md

 Usage:

-Clone the repository, install dependencies, then run main.py OpenCAM will take whatever camera shows up first.
+Clone the repository, install dependencies, then run make init followed by make